arvvoid/plugin.video.hbogoeu/README.md

 *  script.module.inputstreamhelper 0.4.2+ (should get installed automatically in Kodi 18)
 *  Libwidevine 4.10.1440+

-Initial version was derived from https://github.com/billsuxx/plugin.video.hbogohu witch is derived from https://kodibg.org/forum/thread-504.html, this now is a complete rewrite and restructure of the add-on.

 ## Download/Install instructions

 * Download [repository.arvvoid-1.0.0.zip](https://raw.github.com/arvvoid/repository.arvvoid/master/repository.arvvoid/repository.arvvoid-1.0.0.zip) and use the install add-on from zip function in Kodi